-At EXIT stages (156 Eddy St. and 277 Taylor St.) and 50 Mason Social House, 50 Mason St., San Francisco 94102.
+At the EXIT Theatre complex, 156 Eddy St., San Francisco 94102.
 Ticket prices vary.

 San Francisco Opera in the Park

 Sept.
-9, at 1:30 pm
+8, at 1:30-4 pm

-Stars of the opera’s 2012 fall season sing arias and other excerpts in the open air, accompanied by Nicola Luisotti conducting the San Francisco Opera Orchestra.
+Stars of the opera’s 2013 fall season sing arias and other excerpts in the open air, accompanied by Nicola Luisotti conducting the San Francisco Opera Orchestra.